Experience Ireland: Sacred & Neolithic Sites

 All participants have the opportunity to enroll in HH570 or IE350 (Summer 2018).
 Course sections will be tied to the experience.
 Selected topical readings will be assigned and required as part of the course.

 Jeffrey C. Donnelly, MLS, MA, is the Director of Library Services at Georgian Court University and has been a full-time faculty librarian at GCU since 2006.
-With a passion for complementary and alternative medicine, he received his MA in Holistic Health Studies from GCU in 2011 with primary areas of study in energy medicine and eastern nutrition.
-Since then, he has served as the Holistic Health and Exercise Science Librarian, promoting library resources related to these areas, providing information literacy instruction designed for each program, and meeting with students individually to assist them with their research projects.
-Most recently, he was the primary faculty lead for the Holistic Health focused Exploration China program abroad.
+With a passion for complementary and alternative medicine, he received his MA in Integrative Health from GCU in 2011 with primary areas of study in energy medicine and eastern nutrition.
+Since then, he has served as the Integrative Health and Exercise Science Librarian, promoting library resources related to these areas, providing information literacy instruction designed for each program, and meeting with students individually to assist them with their research projects.
+Most recently, he was the primary faculty lead for the Integrative Health focused Exploration China program abroad.
 Jeff received his Usui Reiki Master certification in 2010, his Master of Library Science (MLS) from the State University of New York at Buffalo in 2006, and his Bachelor’s degree in Communication Studies and Computer Information Science from Niagara University in 2004.

 Sophia Stephanie Argyris, MD is an adjunct professor at GCU.
-She has been teaching in the Holistic Health Studies program since 2002.
+She has been teaching in the Integrative Health program since 2002.
 She graduated from Rutgers Medical School/ University of Medicine and Dentistry , New Jersey in 1983 after receiving her undergraduate degree in Chemistry/ Biochemistry at Douglass College of Rutgers University.
 Her sub- specialty medical training is in Physical Medicine and Rehabilitation Medicine, which is a specialty that naturally lends itself to the integration of alternative and complementary modalities being integrated into patient care programs.
 Beyond Physiatry, her expertise has expanded into Energy Medicine, teaching as well as Healing; Damanhurian School for Spiritual Healing; Usui Reiki Master; UCLA Medical Acupuncture certified; Shamanic Practitioner- completed Foundation for Shamanic Studies 3 year Advanced Program; Integrative Sound and Music Healer certification from Sound and Music Institute, NYC.
 Her new passion is exploring and researching the Archaeo-Acoustic properties at sacred sites and how these may have impacted states of well being and health in the past as well as today.